 Tiny spores or microbes float in the air, which if breathed in by your pet can result in a serious upper respiratory infection needing immediate veterinary attention and treatment by antifungal and antibiotic medicines.

 Symptoms only really start to appear in the later stages of infection.
-So by the time your bird gets treatment it is quite ill and it may take months to recover.
+So by the time your bird gets treatment it is already quite ill and it may take months to recover.
 If you see signs of distress such as open-mouthed breathing or a continually bobbing tail (a sign of labored breathing) then you need to get your bird to the vet immediately.

 You can help to avoid these types of infections by making sure that your bird lives in a dry, naturally lighted and airy environment and that cage lining is changed frequently, especially in the summer.

 As a rule, If you're a smoker take it outside and away from your bird.
 Or, purchase a high quality air purifier and place it near your bird's cage.
-The air purifier will pull double-duty!
-Not only will it suck up the smoke but it will help keep your bird dander in check.

 While not in the same league as cigarettes or marijuana, smoke from incense and candles also fall into this category.
 Incense and candles often have deadly fragrance additives.
 Apart from being a very strong smell that your bird probably won’t enjoy, the smoke is still full of toxins and ash particles and over time will have an effect.